shreyahunur/Spam-Classifier/README.md

 ## Abstract

-Because of its global accessibility, relatively quick message transfer, and low sending cost, e-mail is one of the most popular and widely used modes of communication.
-Flaws in e-mail protocols, as well as an increase in electronic business and financial transactions, all contribute to an increase in e-mail-based threats.
-Email spam is one of the most serious issues facing today's Internet, causing financial harm to businesses and annoyance to individual users.
-Spam emails are invading users' mailboxes without their knowledge.
-They use more network capacity and time checking and deleting spam emails.
+Because of its global accessibility, relatively quick message transfer, and low sending cost, SMS is one of the most popular and widely used modes of communication.
+With technological advancements and an increase in content-based advertising, the use of Short Message Service (SMS) on phones has increased to the point where devices are occasionally flooded with many spams SMS.
+Spam is a term that is commonly used to describe junk or unsolicited messages or information.
+As a result, a spam SMS is any junk message delivered to a mobile device via text messaging.
+The danger is the same whether the spam is sent via email or SMS.
+Spam may result in the disclosure of personal information, invasion of privacy, or unauthorized access to mobile device data.

 Most Internet users openly despise spam, but enough of them respond to commercial offers that spam remains a viable source of income for spammers.
 While most users want to do the right thing to avoid and eliminate spam, they require clear and simple guidelines on how to behave.
 Despite all the measures taken to eliminate spam, it has not been completely eradicated.
-Furthermore, if the countermeasures are overly sensitive, even legitimate emails will be deleted.
+Furthermore, if the countermeasures are overly sensitive, even legitimate SMS will be deleted.

-Among the methods developed to combat spam, filtering is one of the most important.
-Many spam filtering studies have focused on more sophisticated classifier-related issues.

 ## Problem Statement

 Because of the rapid advancement of technology used by spammers, there is a need for classifiers that are more efficient, generic, and highly adaptive.
 Machine learning for spam classification is a critical area of study.

-The proposed work investigates and identifies the use of various learning algorithms for classifying spam messages from e-mail.
+The proposed work investigates and identifies the use of various learning algorithms for classifying spam messages from SMS.
+The algorithm used here is a machine learning classification algorithm, which is implemented here and can be used to distinguish between spam and ham messages using the SMS spam collection data set provided.
+We train the machine by providing that data set so that it can learn from it and draw conclusions on its own.
+It is now critical to identify spam messages to reduce the number of frauds occurring around the world.

-Several attempts have been made to detect and filter spam email on the client side in order to solve the spam problem.

 ## Dataset